dasch-swiss/dsp-ui-lib/docs/how-to-use/viewer/index.md

 # DSP-UI VIEWER module

-DspViewerModule contains components to display resources; as single item or as a list for search results.
-It is comprised of resource sub-components such as file representations components to display still image, video, audio or text only and also value components to use single property elements.
+DspViewerModule contains components to display resources; as a single item or as a list for search results.
+It is comprised of resource sub-components such as file representations components to display still images, video, audio or text only and also value components to use single property elements.

 ## Prerequisites